 If the BIO_CLOSE flag is set when a memory BIO is freed then the underlying BUF_MEM structure is also freed.

-Calling BIO_reset() on a read write memory BIO clears any data in it if the flag BIO_FLAGS_NONCLEAR_RST is not set.
-On a read only BIO or if the flag BIO_FLAGS_NONCLEAR_RST is set it restores the BIO to its original state and the data can be read again.
+Calling BIO_reset() on a read write memory BIO clears any data in it if the flag BIO_FLAGS_NONCLEAR_RST is not set, otherwise it just restores the read pointer to the state it was just after the last write was performed and the data can be read again.
+On a read only BIO it similarly restores the BIO to its original state and the read only data can be read again.

 BIO_eof() is true if no data is in the BIO.